bgamari/ghc-wiki-import/explicit-call-stack.md

 ```

-In the above rules a variable is function bound, if it is defined in the form "`x = \y1 .. y n -> E`".
+In the above rules a variable is function bound if it is defined in the form "`x = \y1 .. y n -> E`".
 In other words it
 is a syntactic property of the way the variable is defined, rather than a type property.
 In contrast, a variable is pattern bound if it is defined in the form "`x = E`", where `E` is *not* a lambda abstraction.
+Using a syntactic rule can lead to some potentially confusing results, as we shall see below.
+Note, however, that tools like Hat and Buddha do use a syntactic rule like this (you can see from the hat example above that eta expanding a definition can change the stack trace).
+So there is at least some precedent for using a syntactic rule.
+However, it must be said that the choices made by Hat and buddha are driven by the desire to avoid having to type-check the program first.
+Inside GHC this is not a concern, and it may be prudent to take advantage of type information.